Aap Ki Khatir (2006 film): Critical reception

 Anupama Chopra of India Today titled it as Out of steam and concluded that it is a move from wedding to divorce stories by Bollywood.
-Taran Adarsh of Bollywood Hungama gave it 2 stars out of 5, describing the movie as a mediocre product that has some lively moments, but a weak second half and a climax that throws a wet blanket.
+Taran Adarsh of IndiaFM gave it two stars out of five, describing the film as a mediocre product that has some lively moments, but a weak second half and a climax that throws a wet blanket.

 Box office

-According to Box Office India, this movie collected 13.23 crores on a budget of 16 crores during its lifetime.
+According to Box Office India, this movie collected 13.23 crore on a budget of 16 crores during its lifetime.

 Soundtrack

 The music is composed by Himesh Reshammiya, and the lyrics are penned by Sameer.
 The album has sixteen tracks, including seven remixes and two reprise tracks.